 After Sunset

+Polaris is not a particularly bright star, but it does remain fixed in the sky throughout the night and throughout the year.
 Polaris is at the end of the handle of the Little Dipper.
 This group of stars is officially known as Ursa Minor the Little Bear.
-The Big Dipper is just a part of the constellation Ursa Major the Great Bear.
+The Big Dipper itself is officially Ursa Major the Great Bear.

 Look just past Aldebaran and you may see a grouping of stars called M-45, or the Pleiades Star Cluster.
 While your eyes alone may just see six or seven stars in this cluster, a pair of binoculars will reveal dozens of stars.